portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ![](images/info-irr-caluclation-excel-2y-period.png)

-# IRR at security level
+## IRR at security level

 The value of IRR, calculated on the portfolio level, doesn't say much about the performance of a specific security.
 For example, the [demo-portfolio-03 IRR](#example-3-buy---dividend---sell-transactions) (3 years reporting period) is 20.28%.
 The security IRR of `share-2` is 112.53%.
 A glance at Figure 7 should make it evident why: the security is purchased at the lowest price of the entire period.
-You can obtain the IRR for each security separately using the menu View > Reports > Securities.
+You can obtain the IRR for each security separately using the menu `View > Reports > Securities`.
 The calculation closely resembles that of the portfolio.
-It is essential to set a reporting period beforehand.
+However, the following deviates from the portfolio calculation.

 Figure: IRR-calculation for individual securities.{class=pp-figure}